karrot-dev/karrot-frontend/CONTRIBUTE.md

 Be careful to adapt your coding style to the already existing one.
 That makes it easier for future contributors to understand and get used to the code.
 Some helps:

 * We use [editorconfig](http://editorconfig.org/).
 Plugins are available for many editors, e.g. for Atom:`editorconfig`)
-* check your code style with `npm run lint`, or better: install an `eslint` plugin in your IDE
+* check your code style with `yarn run lint`, or better: install an `eslint` plugin in your IDE
 * Use ES6 features (but use `$q` of `Promise`, see here: https://github.com/yunity/foodsaving-frontend/issues/45)
 * Avoid creating directives
 * Avoid global components, import them where needed